 What is Target Costing?

-Target costing is not just a method of costing, but rather a management technique wherein prices are determined by market conditions brought about by several factors, such as homogeneous products, level of competition, no/low switching costs for the end customer, etc. When these factors come into the picture, management wants to control the costs, as they have little or no control over the selling price.
+Target costing is not just a method of costing, but rather a management technique wherein prices are determined by market conditions, taking into account several factors, such as homogeneous products, level of competition, no/low switching costs for the end customer, etc. When these factors come into the picture, management wants to control the costs, as they have little or no control over the selling price.

 CIMA defines target cost as “a product cost estimate derived from a competitive market price.”